 You can easily integrate Authorize.net as payment gateway.
-If you do not have an Authorize.net account, you can set up one from the following links:
+If you do not have an Authorize.net account, click here to set it up.

 In this article: